pipeops-dev/pipeops-html/README.md

 # PipeOps-HTML-Starterkit

 ### Get Started
-Firstly you need to clone the project
+Firstly, you need to clone the project.

 ```bash
 $ git clone <project>